Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

       - Each polygon becomes a labeled instance in the mask
     - **Semantic**: Export semantic segmentation dataset
       - Exports Mask annotations for semantic segmentation
-      - Handles unlabeled/background regions
+      - Handles unlabeled / background regions
       - Useful for training pixel-wise segmentation models

     **Export Dataset Features** (all export types):
-    - **Train/Validation/Test Split**: Configurable ratios (default 70/20/10)
+    - **Train / Validation / Test Split**: Configurable ratios (default 70 / 20 / 10)
       - Split by image for static images
       - Split by frame for video data
     - **Label Selection**: Filter by specific labels or export all